About

 The "Thank You" Problem: Why Shared Meaning Gets Less Credit Here

-The Board made a finding that has real practical significance: the shared meaning of these marks, "thank you," is conceptually weak when used in connection with chocolate.
+The Board found that the shared meaning of these marks, "thank you," is conceptually weak when used in connection with chocolate.

 Why?
 Because "thank you" and chocolate are already deeply connected in the minds of consumers.
 Chocolate is routinely marketed, sold, and given as a gift of gratitude.
 A search of the marketplace turns up dozens of chocolate products marketed with "thank you" themes.
-The phrase is not a distinctive identifier of any one brand's product.
-It is a sentiment that saturates the entire category.
+As such, the phrase is not a distinctive identifier of any one brand's product.
+Rather, it's a sentiment that saturates the entire category.

 This matters because trademark protection is strongest for marks that are distinctive, meaning marks that consumers associate with a particular source.
 When a word or phrase is already so common in a product category that consumers see it as a general expression rather than a brand identifier, it carries a narrower scope of protection.